SestoAle/Parallel-Histogram-Equalization/README.md

 #### CUDA
 In CUDA we use 3 different kernels.
 For the memory management we allocate some objects with cudaMalloc in the global memory:
-* a buffer for the input image, and then we do a cudaMemCpy to move it from host to the decive;
+* a buffer as the input image, and then we do a cudaMemCpy to move it from host to the decive;
 * an array of int of size 256 for the histogram;
 * an array of int of size 256 for the cdf;
 * an array of int of size 256 for the equalized histogram.